dannovikov/tts/README.md

-# Twitch Text-to-Speech Browser source for OBS
+## Twitch Text-to-Speech Browser source for OBS / Streamlabs

 If you ever need text-to-speech for your Twitch channel, just visit in your browser or as a Browser source in OBS.